Posted at Mar 26, 2020 4:55:00 PM by THAT Agency | Share

 Know how they engage, and where.
 Ask current customers questions about their experiences.
 Have data on their preferences.
 An effective marketing strategy must be tailored to your audience.
 To create such a marketing campaign, that means your team needs to have ready knowledge about that audience.
 You can't just have that data at arm's reach, your team has to start knowing it by heart.

-2. What makes your brand different?
+2. Understanding What Differentiates your brand

 You're swimming in a sea of like competitors.
 What separates you?
 It may be something you offer.
 It may be your brand's narrative.
 Perhaps your brand is more socially conscious and contributes to activism.
 Perhaps your brand is deeply integrated with another industry, such as sportswear companies that rely on outdoor athletes.
 Perhaps your business has a particular strength that competitors don't have.